Catastrophe in Elastic Tensegrity Frameworks: Introduction

 For those readers new to Zeeman's machine, consider the behavior depicted in Figure~\ref{figure:zeemans-machine-loop}.
 The black bar can rotate around its base, as the green elastic cables pull on its free endpoint.
 As one of the cable endpoints moves smoothly, the stable equilibrium position of the machine also moves smoothly... usually.
 Upon crossing $\cset$ it can happen that this stable equilibrium disappears.
 This forces the machine to rapidly change shape, moving towards some new equilibrium.
 Without knowledge of $\cset$, these behaviors can be very surprising.
 For example, moving the control point in a small loop does not ensure a return to the original position for the machine (see Figure \ref{figure:zeemans-machine-loop}).
 Playing with this example, one quickly discovers the advantages of knowing $\cset$.
 Seemingly random catastrophes become easily predictable.

 Section \ref{section:non-algebraic-setup-elastic-tensegrity-frameworks} gives the basic definitions for elastic tensegrity frameworks.
 In Section \ref{section:algebraic-from-the-start} we describe an algebraic reformulation of the relevant energy minimization problem.
 In so doing we naturally arrive at the \textit{equilibrium degree} of an elastic tensegrity framework (Definition \ref{definition:equilibrium-degree}), and the \textit{catastrophe degree} of its catastrophe discriminant (Definition \ref{definition:catastrophe-degree}).
 These numbers are intrinsic to the algebraic approach and characterize the algebraic complexity of each elastic tensegrity framework for a dense set of control parameters.
 Though the algebraic approach naturally deals with the algebraic set $\cdisc$, the original problem deals with the semialgebraic set $\cset$ (Definition \ref{definition:catastrophe-set-D-Omega}).
 For Zeeman's machine, both sets are shown in Figure~\ref{figure:computed-catastrophe-curves}.
 We note that $\cset$ in Figure~\ref{figure:computed-catastrophe-curves} is the \textit{envelope} of a family of curves, each of which is a \textit{conchoid of Nicomedes} \cite{Klein1895FamousProblemsElementaryGeometry, PostonWoodcock1973ZeemansCatastropheMachine}.
-Propositions \ref{prop:D-omega-semialgebraic} and \ref{prop:relate-critical-back} and Theorem \ref{theorem:path-lifting-correct} precisely relate the algebraic reformulation with the original setup.
+Section 3 finishes by proving the main Theorem \ref{theorem:path-lifting-correct}, which shows that to any control path $y(t)$ that avoids $\cset$ there corresponds a unique path of stable configurations of the elastic tensegrity framework.
 In Section \ref{section:algebraic-computations} we give more details on the required computations using numerical nonlinear~algebra.
 Finally, in Section \ref{section:elastic-four-bar} we demonstrate our newly developed tools on a four-bar linkage, which easily becomes an elastic tensegrity framework upon the attachment of two elastic cables (Figure \ref{fig:fourbar-abstract}).
 We compute both $\cdisc$ and $\cset$ (Figure \ref{fig:fourbar_catastrophes}) and explicitly demonstrate one possible catastrophe (Figure \ref{fig:fourbar_before_after}).
 Code that reproduces all examples in this article can be found at \url{https://doi.org/10.5281/zenodo.4056121}.